survivejs/webpack-book/manuscript/building/04_tidying_up.md

 ## Attaching a Revision to the Build

-It can be useful to attach information about the current build revision to the build files themselves.
-The desired result can be achieved using [webpack.BannerPlugin](https://webpack.js.org/plugins/banner-plugin/).
+Attaching information related to the current build revision to the build files themselves can be used for debugging. [webpack.BannerPlugin](https://webpack.js.org/plugins/banner-plugin/) allows you to achieve this.
 It can be used in combination with [git-revision-webpack-plugin](https://www.npmjs.com/package/git-revision-webpack-plugin) to generate a small comment at the beginning of the generated files.

 ### Setting Up `BannerPlugin` and `GitRevisionPlugin`